Suspicious Powder At Bergen County Board Of Elections Brings Hazmat Team

-A suspicious powder on an envelope sent to the Bergen County Board of Elections brought a hazmat team to the county administration building in Hackensack on Wednesday.
+A suspicious powder on an envelope sent to the Bergen County Superintendent of Elections Office brought a hazmat team to the county administration building in Hackensack on Wednesday.

 One person was taken to Hackensack University Medical Center and was released after being evaluated, responders said.